Residence / Work Permits

 An American citizen who wishes to remain in Slovenia for more than 90 days within a 180 day period will need to apply for a temporary residence permit.
-The process is usually started at the Slovenian Embassy with jurisdiction over your place of residence.
-Temporary residence permits are issued on the basis of employment, studies, family relationships, other justified reasons (e.g.: ownership of real estate, custody of a child, who is Slovene citizen, long lasting common law marriage with a Slovene citizen), Slovene descent, or on the basis of interest of Slovenia.
+While there are no requirements to speak Slovene or to demonstrate knowledge of the history and/or culture in order to obtain a temporary residence permit, you will need to submit the results of a criminal record check.
+The process for residency is usually started at the Slovenian embassy with jurisdiction over your place of residence, such as the Slovenian Embassy in Washington, DC.
+Temporary residence permits are issued on the basis of employment, studies, marriage, Slovene descent, or other justified reasons (e.g.: ownership of real estate, custody of a Slovene child, common law marriage with a Slovene citizen).
 If you are applying for residency based on family ties to Slovenia (e.g. a Slovenian spouse, parent, or grandparent), then you may be able to begin the residency process in Slovenia.
 If you are applying based on some other reason, like employment or study, you will need to begin the process before you enter Slovenia.

 After the residency application is submitted, the file will be sent to an Administrative Unit (Upravna enota) in Slovenia.
 This office will evaluate your qualifications for a residence permit.
 If the permit is issued, they will notify the Slovenian Embassy, who in turn will notify you.

 Temporary permits usually are valid for one year and must be renewed prior to their expiration date at the local Administrative Unit (Upravna enota).
 After five years of living in Slovenia on a temporary residence permit, an individual can usually apply for permanent residency.
 Individuals of Slovene descent and those who are close family members of a Slovene citizen or permanent resident may be eligible for expedited permanent residency.

 For information on work permits, see the Slovenian Employment Service page.